Multicolor continuous-variable quantum entanglement in the Kerr frequency comb: Introduction

-Therefore, the DKS is appealing for photonic quantum information science.
-From one aspect, the DKS produces an array of stable and locked coherent laser sources with equally spaced frequencies, which provides a coherent laser source for driving nonlinear light-matter interaction as well as stable frequency reference of local oscillators for heterodyne measurements via frequency multiplexing.
+The DKS is appealing for photonic quantum information science.
+From one aspect, the DKS produces an array of stable and locked coherent laser sources with equally spaced frequencies, which provides a coherent laser source for driving nonlinear light-matter interaction as well as a stable frequency reference of local oscillators for heterodyne measurements via frequency multiplexing.
 By taking advantage of the coherence over a large frequency band, the quantum key distribution utilizing DKS has been experimentally studied~\citep{wang2020quantum}, which promises commercialized high-speed quantum communication.
-From another aspect, the Kerr nonlinear interaction is inherently a quantum parametric process that describes the annihilation of two photons and simultaneous generation of signal-idler photon pairs, which imply quantum correlations among comb lines.
-When working below the threshold, the DKS devices have been exploited to generate both discrete- and continuous-variable (CV) quantum entangled states$\:$\citep{reimer2016generation,Cui2020,zhu2020chip,PhysRevResearch.2.023138}, holding the potential for one-way quantum computing and high-dimensional entanglement between different colors that could be distributed over the quantum network~\citep{kues2019quantum}.
-For the case above the threshold, although previous studies of $\chi^{(2)}$ optical combs indicate the potential applications of comb in the multipartite cluster-state generation for quantum computing~\citep{menicucci2008one,PhysRevLett.107.030505,PhysRevLett.108.083601}, the quantum nature of DKS have not been studied excepting one pioneer work by Chembo~\citep{chembo2016quantum}, who pointed out the mode-pairs locating symmetrically in two sides of the pump mode exhibit significant squeezing.
+From another aspect, the Kerr nonlinear interaction is inherently a quantum parametric process that describes the annihilation of two photons and simultaneous generation of signal-idler photon pairs, which imply interesting quantum statistics of comb lines~\citep{chembo2016quantum,guidry2022quantum}.
+When working below the threshold, DKS devices have been exploited to generate both discrete- and continuous-variable (CV) quantum entangled states~\citep{reimer2016generation,Cui2020,zhu2020chip,PhysRevResearch.2.023138}, holding the potential for one-way quantum computing and high-dimensional entanglement between different colors that can be distributed over the quantum network~\citep{kues2019quantum}.
+For the case above the threshold, although previous studies of $\chi^{(2)}$ optical combs indicate the potential applications of combs in multipartite cluster-state generation for quantum computing~\citep{menicucci2008one,PhysRevLett.107.030505,PhysRevLett.108.083601}, the quantum entanglement of DKS has not yet been systemically studied.